Clacid SR, 500 mg 7 pcs

 Overdose

 Symptoms: Taking a large dose of clarithromycin may cause gastrointestinal symptoms.
-One patient with a history of bipolar disorder has described mental changes, paranoid behavior, hypokalemia and hypoxemia after taking 8 g of clarithromycin.
+In one patient with a history of bipolar disorder, changes in mental status, paranoid behavior, hypokalemia, and hypoxemia were described after taking 8 g of clarithromycin.

-Treatment: unabsorbed drug should be removed from the gastrointestinal tract and symptomatic therapy should be carried out.
-Hemodialysis and peritoneal dialysis have no significant effect on serum levels of clarithromycin.
+Treatment: the unabsorbed drug should be removed from the gastrointestinal tract and symptomatic therapy should be carried out.
+Hemodialysis and peritoneal dialysis do not have a significant effect on clarithromycin serum levels.

 ---|---|